The collection was launched in partnership with Tate in 2011 to enable notable film and video installations to be presented across the UK.

-To borrow a work from the collection, please contact Phoebe James.
+To borrow a work from the collection, please contact Persilia Caton.

-An interview with Artangel Co-Directors Michael Morris and James Lingwood, Whitworth Art Gallery Driector Maria Balshaw and Curator Mary Griffiths filmed at the Projections exhibition at Whitworth Art Gallery, Manchester, July 2011.
+An interview with Artangel Co-Directors Michael Morris and James Lingwood, Whitworth Art Gallery Driector Maria Balshaw and Curator Mary Griffiths filmed at the Projections exhibition at the Whitworth Art Gallery, The University of Manchester, July 2011.
 Courtesy of Tate.
 You can also watch this video on Vimeo or on Tate's YouTube channel.

 A savvy shoring-up against the vicissitudes of history on the part of an organization that, despite working in a manner ill suited to a permanent exhibition space, has nonetheless occasioned some lasting works in film and video along the way – Martin Herbert, Artforum, May 2011